 • EGFR inhibitors (for example cetuximab or panitumumab) are less effective in colorectal cancer with HER2 amplification.

-There are ongoing clinical trials for treatments that are more effective against colorectal cancers with HER2 amplification.
+There are ongoing clinical trials for treatments that are more effective against colorectal cancers with HER2 abnormalities.
 Talk to your oncology team about whether you could benefit from a clinical trial.

 Who should be tested for HER2?